 “After three years of intensive development work we are excited to reveal this next-generation supercar—the Acura NSX—to the world.
 We’ve developed a human-centered supercar that responds to the will of the driver and that builds upon the NSX heritage.” said Ted Klaus, chief engineer and global project leader over NSX development.

 As most of you already know, the mid-engine hybrid sports beast will be excursively built at the new Performance Manufacturing Center in Marysville, Ohio, USA.
 We are waiting for more technical details close to the launching moment the production version at the Acura press conference during the NAIAS, on Jan.
 12 2015.
 Stay tuned.

-We’ve seen many pictures of the final form and we’ve heard numerous rumors regarding the new R member of the Honda Sport family – but this time, the Japanese say that this is it – Honda is revealing the final form of the 2015 CTR on the 2nd of October, at the Paris Auto Show.
+We’ve seen many pictures of the final form and we’ve heard numerous rumors regarding the new R member of the Honda Sports family – but this time, the Japanese say that this is it – Honda is revealing the final form of the 2015 CTR on the 2nd of October, at the Paris Auto Show.

 They call it “the most powerful Type-R” ever created, with unmatched performance compared to all previous Type-R – excluding the NSX-R, of course.
-This blue little one is mildly updated version of the CTR presented in March during Geneva MotorShow.
+This blue little one is a mildly updated version of the CTR presented in March during Geneva Motorshow.

-Technical speaking, the specs are the similar with the ones we found out in March – a 2.0 liter turbocharged i-VTEC engine with an output of 280 HP, but with a lower redline – 7,000 rpm (compared to the 9,000 rpm we we’re used to)…
+Technical speaking, the specs are similar with the ones we found out in March – a 2.0-liter turbocharged i-VTEC engine with an output of 280 HP, but with a lower redline – 7,000 rpm (compared to the 9,000 rpm we’re used to)…